hasAnkitha/react-native-tune-sdk/README.md

 1. `npm install --save react-native-tune-sdk`
 2. `rnpm link react-native-tune-sdk`

-With this, [rnpm](https://github.com/rnpm/rnpm) will do most of the heavy lifting for linking, **but** you will still need to do some of the manual steps below.
+With this, [rnpm](https://github.com/rnpm/rnpm) will linking most of the dependencies for you, but you will still need to do some of the manual steps below, step 5 and 6 will have to be done for both the iOS installation and android.

-These are step 5 and 6 from the iOS installation, and step 3 and 4 for the Android installation will need to be configured correctly.
-Specifically for Android step 4, you'll have to add the tracking id.

 ## iOS Manual Installation